aufalala/hopes_and_memes/stuff.md

-decide if ten memes go into airtable first
+remove file from cloudinary retry upload if file too large

+implement - get unrated memes from airtable (THEN) fill cache

+implement - get unrated memes worker

+implement - all cache context

 NSFW filter and research if true